Category Ranking

 Article Abstract

-Background And Aims: The host specificity of a parasite underpins its ecology, distribution, invasive potential and adaptability, yet for most parasitic plants host ranges are poorly understood.
-We examine host-parasite relationships across lineages to infer how host specificity may have influenced the evolution of parasitism in plants.
+Background And Aims: The host specificity of a parasite underpins its ecology, distribution, invasive potential and adaptability, yet for most parasitic plants the host ranges are poorly understood.
+We examine host-parasite relationships across lineages to infer how host specificity might have influenced the evolution of parasitism in plants.

-Methods: Host preference data for all plant holoparasite species were manually collected from literature and herbarium specimens, then analysed to investigate and visualise host diversity and specificity.
+Methods: Host preference data for all plant holoparasite species were collected manually from literature and herbarium specimens, then analysed to investigate and visualize host diversity and specificity.

-Key Results: We reveal a disproportionality in host preference across host lineages: the Asteraceae contains 10% of angiosperm diversity but is infected by 31% of parasite species; meanwhile Monocots comprise 23% but are infected by just 3.2%.
+Key Results: We reveal a disproportionality in host preference across host lineages: the Asteraceae contain 10 % of angiosperm diversity but are infected by 31 % of parasite species; meanwhile, monocots comprise 23 % of angiosperm diversity but are infected by only 3.2 % of parasite species of parasite species.
 Furthermore, we observe striking convergence in host preference: Asteraceae, Euphorbiaceae and Fabaceae are infected by six, five and four independent parasite lineages, respectively.
-We also demonstrate considerable variation in the degree of host specificity among closely related parasite species; a result that does not reflect the expectation of holoparasites - especially endoparasites - as host specialists.
+We also demonstrate considerable variation in the degree of host specificity among closely related parasite species; a result that does not reflect the expectation of holoparasites (especially endoparasites) as host specialists.

-Conclusions: The marked pattern of convergence in preference across disparate lineages points to a common pathway in the evolution of parasitism of eudicots in preference to monocots, which may have in turn have been driven by a divergence in host root and vascular architecture.
-The unexpected variation in host specificity among closely related species suggests that even apparent generalists may comprise cryptic host-specific taxa.
+Conclusions: The marked pattern of convergence in preference across disparate lineages points to a common pathway in the evolution of parasitism of eudicots in preference to monocots, which might, in turn, have been driven by a divergence in host root and vascular architecture.
+The unexpected variation in host specificity among closely related species suggests that even apparent generalists might contain cryptic host-specific taxa.
 This highlights the value of host preference as an additional consideration in parasitic plant taxonomy.
 Together, our data point to a complex interplay between ecological and physiological factors driving the evolution of host-parasite interactions.
 Moreover, they emphasize how little is known about the ecology of most holoparasitic plants, a group of organisms that are especially vulnerable at a time of unprecedented biodiversity loss and extinction.

 Download full-text PDF